Altgeld Chimes: 2017 Renovation controversy and the future of the chime

 On March 19, 2017, the university's News Bureau issued a statement that the chime would be closed indefinitely.
 Tours of the instrument and its regular concerts would be halted, but the automated timekeeping chimes would continue to ring.
 The renovations were an extension of the larger project to update Altgeld Hall and Illini Hall.
 Campus spokeswoman Robin Kaler said the funds for the tower's initial repairs will come from the Office of the Provost, and that it will reopen when it is compliant with all current safety codes.

 For members of the Altgeld Ringers, this marked the end of a six-month period of hectic, ambiguous communication with the university on the future of the chime.
 On October 19, 2016, the university administration instructed the group to shut down all public tours effective immediately, in response to finding violations of the fire code and Americans with Disabilities Act during inspections.

 Chimesplayers were still expected to play the instrument regularly, so as to not bring attention to the tower's status.
 They were also not allowed to inform campus that the tower was closed, or that tours were no longer possible, meaning they needed to sneak into the playing chamber to avoid people waiting for a tour.
 The university unofficially reopened the tower on January 26, 2017, though no changes to the tower in relation to code violations were observed.
 Discontent amongst the Altgeld Ringers compelled math adviser and chimesplayer Ernesto Machado to send an email on March 8, 2017, to Associate Provost for Capital Planning Matthew Tomaszewski, who oversees Altgeld Hall Tower.
 The group requested information on the administration's expected plans for the tower, the position of chimesmaster to become an official, paid position, a public announcement of Chimesmaster Emeritus Sue Wood's retirement, a ceremony in honor of her years of voluntary service, and to expedite necessary repairs in the tower.
 Tomaszewski responded, stating, "I write to inform you [Ernesto Machado] that your volunteer services are no longer needed in any capacity regarding the Altgeld chimes.
 Your volunteer role ends effective today, Monday, March 13, 2017."

 In September 2017, Tomaszewski announced the recognition of chimesmaster as an official leadership position.
 The university's College of Fine and Applied Arts and the School of Music appointed Jonathon Smith as Wood's replacement.
 Significant updates to the safety of the playing chamber were made.
 In addition, the university partnered with the Verdin Company to restore and maintain the integrity of the chime.
 By the end of the 2018 academic year, the tower had officially reopened to Smith and the Altgeld Ringers.
 Tours to the public remain unavailable.
 Chimesplayers continue to voice their dissatisfaction with the change, citing its "crucial importance" for recruiting new chimesplayers.

+The first removal of the bells since installation in 1920 happened in 2025 as part of a major renovation project for Altgeld Hall.